 - Eggs - Add moisture and structure to the cornbread.

-- Butter - Adds moisture to the cornbread.
-If using salted butter, I recommend reducing the listed salt by half.
+- Butter - Adds moisture and flavor to the cornbread.
+If using salted butter, then I recommend reducing the listed salt by ¼ teaspoon.

 - Salt - Enhances the flavor of the cornbread.